Happy 100th Birthday, Fulton Street Farmer’s Market!

 First off–you can enjoy Fulton Street all year round.
 (This is a pretty big deal considering our Michigan winters!)

-Not only are they open all twelve months of the year, they are also open several days a week–Tuesday, Wednesday, Friday and Saturday, from 8am to 3pm.
+Not only are they open all twelve months of the year, they are also open several days a week– Wednesday, Friday, and Saturday, from 8 am to 2 pm.
 This means that you can pop in for the freshest produce regularly, and it also means that you can bring the kids during the week when it’s not as busy.

 You can check out the Fulton Street Artisan’s Market on Sundays and buy locally made wares, 11:00 AM – 3:00 PM (June – September).

-3 – The Farmer’s Mark has a Covered Shopping Area
+3 – The Farmer’s Market has a Covered Shopping Area

 Part of how Fulton Street stays open all year is that the entire market is under a roof.
 Shopping outdoors is a lot more fun when you can do it in the cool shade, or under cover from the rain or snow!